kengen1/RSP-Obsidian-Vault/dsa_notes/trees/binary_tree.md

 ### Deletion
 - if the node to delete is found, there are three possible cases:
     1. node has no children - delete directly
-    2. noed has one child - replace node with child
+    2. node has one child - replace node with child
     3. node has two children - find the minimum node in the right subtree, replace the current node's data with it, and delete the duplicate
 ```cpp